xar-network/xar-network/docs/installation.md

-## Install Gaia
+## Install Zar

-This guide will explain how to install the `gaiad` and `gaiacli` entrypoints onto your system.
+This guide will explain how to install the `zard` and `zarcli` entrypoints onto your system.
 With these installed on a server, you can participate in the mainnet as either a [Full Node](./join-mainnet.md) or a [Validator](./validators/validator-setup.md).

 ### Install Go